 The city of Cheshire was established along the River Dee and close to the border of Wales in the west-central region of England.
 The historic community dates back to the Roman occupation and gradually transformed into a civilian city.
-Over the centuries, Chester continues growing and played a vital role during the Industrial Revolution.
+Over the centuries, Chester continued growing and played a vital role during the Industrial Revolution.
 Today, the thriving city is a blend of old and modern.
 Guests find an abundance of historic locations to visit in addition to activities and amenities one would expect to encounter in a major city.

 Brief History of Chester

-Romans constructed a fort here in 79A.D and named the structure Deva Victrix.
+Romans constructed a fort here in 79 A.D and named the structure Deva Victrix.
 As locals commonly traded with soldiers in the military installation, a civilian settlement developed around the fort.
-When the Romans left in the 4th century, the Saxons took control of the area.
+The Saxons took control of the area when the Romans left in the 4th century.
 King Aethelred of Mercia established the Minister Church of West Mercia here.
-The Saxons extended the walls around the settlement in order to protect the community from the Danes.
+The Saxons extended the walls around the settlement to protect the community from the Danes.
 They continued strengthening the barrier walls.
-The fortification enabled the village to be one of the last to fall under Norman occupation.
+The fortification made the village one of the last to fall under the Norman occupation.
 Their architectural ingenuity allowed the walls to remain standing to this day.
 The Saxons named the settlement Legaceastir.
 The name was eventually shortened to Chester.

 Shopping in Chester

-Chester Zoo-For animal lovers young and old, the award-winning Chester Zoo is a must stop.
+Chester Zoo-For animal lovers, young and old, the award-winning Chester Zoo is a must-stop.
 The well-maintained facility cares for more than 20,000 animals representing 500 different species.
 Spend the day exploring the 125 acres to see the Fruit Bat Forest, the newly-opened Islands of Southeast Asia and the Realm of the Red Ape.
 Children will adore the interactive exhibits and playgrounds.
-The zoo remains open year round.
+The zoo remains open year-round.

-Chester Falconry & Nature Gardens-The unique location lies in the city centre and is also open throughout the year.
+Chester Falconry & Nature Gardens-The unique location lies in the city centre and is open throughout the year.
 The centre brings to life the centuries-old art of training predatory birds.
 The facility introduces guests to the resident birds and offers daily flying demonstrations.
 Visit the reptiles and enjoy strolling through the breathtaking cathedral gardens.

-Chester Cathedral-The cathedral is a wonderful location to tour for history buffs or anyone who appreciates stunning craftsmanship.
+Chester Cathedral-The cathedral is a beautiful location to tour for history buffs or anyone who appreciates stunning craftsmanship.
 Tours take guests through the facility housing more than 1,000 years of history and exquisite sights.
 See the beautiful stained glass windows and venture through the bell-ringing chamber.
-Take in the amazing view over the city from the tower.
+Take in the fantastic view over the city from the tower.
 Gaze in awe at the magnificent artwork in the galleries and the Victorian organ.

 Grosvenor Museum-The facility provides visitors with a chance to glimpse Chester City's history from Roman times to the present day.
-See the ancient coins and jewelry in the Roman Hoards exhibit.
+See the ancient coins and jewellery in the Roman Hoards exhibit.
 Reminisce about the good old days while strolling through the 1970s fashion exhibit.
 Students enjoy participating the Grosvenor Park training dig.
 From July 20 to September 3, guests have the chance to tour and learn more about the past at Cheshire Castle.